-YAML model is a file named model.yaml, which points to additional files that store the information of the model components, including compounds, reactions, flux limits, medium conditions, etc. While we recommend that you use the name model.yaml for the central reference file, the file names for the included files are flexible and can be customized as you prefer.
-In this tutorial, we simply used the names: compounds.yaml, reactions.yaml, limits.yaml, and medium.yaml for the included files.
+Now that we have imported the models into the YAML format we can take a look at what the different files are and what information they contain.
+The PSAMM YAML format stores individual models under a designated directory, in which there will be a number of files that stores the information of the model and specifies the simulation conditions.
+The entry point of the YAML model is a file named model.yaml, which points to additional files that store the information of the model components, including compounds, reactions, flux limits, exchange conditions, etc. While we recommend that you use the name model.yaml for the central reference file, the file names for the included files are flexible and can be customized as you prefer.
+In this tutorial, we simply used the names: compounds.yaml, reactions.yaml, limits.yaml, and exchange.yaml for the included files.

-First change directory into E\coli\yaml:
+First change directory into E_coli_yaml: